ZZ Leiden

-ZZ Leiden Basketball, also known as Zorg en Zekerheid Leiden, is a basketball club based in Leiden, Netherlands.
+ZZ Leiden Basketball, also known as Zorg en Zekerheid Leiden, is a professional basketball club based in Leiden, the Netherlands.
 The club plays in the BNXT League, the domestic first tier league.
-Their home games are played at Vijf Meihal, which has 2,000 seats.
+Their home games are played at Sportcomplex 1574.

-ZZ Leiden has won the national championship four times, the NBB Cup four times, the Dutch Supercup three times and the BNXT championship once.
+ZZ Leiden has won the national championship five times, the NBB Cup four times, the Dutch Supercup a record four times and the BNXT championship twice in a row.
 Leiden was a European Club Winner's Cup semi-finalist in 1980.
+They also made the semi-finals of the FIBA Europe Cup in 2022.

 History

 The old Leiden team (1958–1986)

 On September 23, 1958, the club was founded as Bona Stars by Ton Kallenberg, a physical education professor at a school in Leiden.
 In 1967 the club entered the eredivisie, the highest professional basketball league in the Netherlands under the name BS Leiden.

 When Parker became the main sponsor of the club in 1977 Leiden won its first national championship (1977/1978).
 During this era the team finished five times as runners-up in the league.
 In 1979/1980 Leiden reached the semi-finals of the European Club Winner's Cup (later: Saporta Cup, ULEB Cup or EuroCup), their best European result up till now.
 In 1986, Leiden was forced to leave the eredivisie, due to the absence of a main sponsor.
 The team played five years in the Promotiedivisie, the highest non-professional league, before pulling out of the Dutch basketball pyramid.